 Many people prefer crystallized honey (it spreads better on bread and toast), but if you like ‘runny honey’, you can liquify it by soaking the jar in warm water (no more that 40C is recommended).
 Depending on the level of crystallization this may take some time, but it will (temporarily) return the honey to a liquid state.
 Crystallized and layered honey retains all its healthy properties – it has not gone bad!

 It is important not to overheat honey as that will destroy many of the nutritious qualities it has, but even overheated honey is safe to eat.

 Honey Moisture and Storage

 Honey is hydroscopic, meaning that it absorbs moisture.
 Too much moisture can allow fermentation to occur – which is one of the few ways honey can go bad.
-To prevent this, we start with honey with a moisture content below 18.5%.
+To prevent this, we start with honey with a moisture content below 18.1% (Usually much lower!).

-To keep you honey safe and tasty, we recommend you ensure the lid is put back on the honey jar after use.
+To keep your honey safe and tasty, we recommend you ensure the lid is put back on the honey jar after use.
 Honey shouldn’t be refrigerated as that can speed up crystallization/hardening.

 Simply keep it at room temperature for best results.
 Honey that was properly sealed and stored from the times of Egyptian pyramids has been discovered still safe to eat- but you might want to eat yours instead of saving it like the Pharaohs did.